nastiacooly/beer-diary/README.md

 Beer Diary is my final project for CS50: Introduction to Computer Science course.

-Beer Diary is a web-application created with help of Django framework (used Python, Javascript, HTML5, CSS3).
+Beer Diary is a web-application built on Django Framework.

 Developed in 2021 by Anastasia Maryina (@nastiacooly).

 #### 2. What can it do?

-Beer Diary provides the following experience for users:
+Beer Diary provides the following features to users:

-- users can register their accounts, log in with their account to the app;
+- Registering account and logging in;
-- users can add "memories" of beer to their Beer Diary;
+- Adding "memories" of beer to their Beer Diary;

 "Memories" are like beer reviews where user can write his/hers impressions from a beer.
 Memory consists of a beer name, beer image, beer type (for example, stout or lager), beer rating (from 1 to 5 stars) and additional optional comments.

-- users can update and delete their "memories";
+- Users can also edit or delete their "memories";
-- users can see all their "memories" in a list for easy access;
+- Seeing all their "memories" in a list for easy access;
-- users can search their "memories" by a beer name;
+- Searching their "memories" by a beer name;
-- users can filter their "memories" by different characteristics such as beer type, filtered or unfiltered beer, light or dark beer and beer rating;
+- Filtering their "memories" by different characteristics such as beer type, filtered or unfiltered beer, light or dark beer and beer rating;
-- users can see their favourite "memories" (i.e., all the beers with 5-star rating);
+- Seeing their favourite "memories" (i.e., all the beers with 5-star rating);
-- users can search other users and add friends;
+- Searching other users by username and adding friends (also with help of suggestions for new friends based on mutual friendships);
-- users can see their profiles with account info, statistics (number of "memories" and etc.) and friends;
+- Seeing their profiles with account info, statistics (number of "memories" and etc.) and friends list and requests;
-- users can accept, reject and cancel friend requests and unfriend other users;
+- Sending, accepting, rejecting and cancelation of friend requests and unfriending other users;
-- users can see "memories" of their friends and friends' profiles;
+- Seeing "memories" of their friends and other users' profiles;
+- Restriction of access to "memories" of users who are not in their friends list;
-- users can set dark or light mode for the app.
+- Setting dark or light mode for the app;

+Beer Diary provides all the functions only to authenticated users.

 #### 3. Which technologies were used to develop this app?
-And how does it work?

-Well, as I mentioned, Beer Diary was developed with help of Django Framework.

-So, the most of the code is written in Python.

-Templates for pages of the app were made with HTML5, CSS3 and, also, Python.

-Interactive elements and switching of dark/light mode was developed with Javascript.
+  - Frontend: HTML5, CSS3 (+ Bootstrap), Javascript;
+  - Backend: Django (Python);
+  - Deployment: Heroku.

 #### 4. What are all these files in this repository?